 Building a Better You

-Property Elite’s sole aim is to build better property professionals - supporting your career every step of the way, whether you are an AssocRICS or RICS APC candidate or a MRICS or FRICS Chartered Surveyor simply seeking engaging CPD.
+Property Elite’s sole aim is to build better property professionals - supporting your career every step of the way, whether you are an AssocRICS or RICS APC candidate, or a MRICS or FRICS Chartered Surveyor seeking engaging CPD.

-We provide a wide range of training and support, so why not find out more on our website about how we might be able to support you?
-We work with candidates across all RICS APC and AssocRICS pathways, routes to assessment and geographic regions.
+We provide a wide range of training and support.
+So why not find out more on our website about how we can assist you?
+We work with candidates across all RICS APC and AssocRICS pathways, as well as various routes to assessment and geographic regions.

-Don’t forget to sign up online for your free 15 minute AssocRICS or RICS APC consultation, including a review of your referral report if you have been referred.
-You can also book your bespoke training or support services directly through our eShop.
+Don’t forget to sign up online for your free 15-minute AssocRICS or RICS APC consultation.
+This includes a review of your referral report if it applies.
+Additionally, you can book bespoke training or support services directly through our eShop.

 Not sure about signing up?
-Make sure you read what our recent successful candidates have to say in our Testimonials.
+Be sure to read what our recent successful candidates have to say in our Testimonials.

 What is this blog about?

-In this week’s blog, we look at a top tip for writing up your RICS APC or AssocRICS final assessment submission; using the active voice.
+In this week’s blog, we explore a top tip for writing your RICS APC or AssocRICS final assessment submission: using the active voice.

 What is the active voice?

-In contrast, when using the passive voice, the subject has the action of the verb done to it.
+In contrast, the passive voice indicates that the subject has the action of the verb done to it.

-· Active voice – I am sitting my APC interview in March.
+Active voice: I am sitting for my APC interview in March.

-Which is written more concisely?
+Which version is more succinct?
 Which is easier to follow?

 Why should I use the active voice?

-However, the overall effect of using the passive voice in your RICS APC or AssocRICS submission is that your work becomes less direct and harder to follow.
-It also become less ‘relevant’ to you, which in our view creates a barrier and detachment with the reader (your assessors!).
+However, using the passive voice can make your RICS APC or AssocRICS submission feel indirect and difficult to follow.
+It also detaches the work from you, which reduces its relevance to the reader (your assessors).

-So, ensure that you use the active voice to tell an engaging, concise story to your assessors about your experience.
+So, make sure to use the active voice for an engaging, concise story about your experiences to your assessors.

 How do I know which voice I am using?

-To re-write your work in the active voice, focus on who the subject is (i.e., you – so write, ‘I…’) and then add in the verb and the object.
+If you notice the word "by" in your sentences, you are likely in the passive voice.
+To rewrite in the active voice, focus on who the subject is (i.e., you – write, "I...") then add the verb and the object.

 I hate grammar…